peterjc-dk/core-async-intro/README.md

                        :mean mean
                        :over above}))))
         c))
-Here a go routine using the accumelater.
+Here a go routine using the accumulator.

 ## Quitting ##
-When putting real things together it is usefull to be able to tell a go routibe to quit, the "recommended" way to do this in the go language is to have quit chan's.
+When putting real things together it is use full to be able to tell a go routine to quit, the "recommended" way to do this in the go language is to have quit chan's.
 This small channel sniffer shows this in done in Clojure.

     (defn sniff-chan